KPIs & Operating Metrics(New)

 Best Buy (BBY) Beginning Cash Balance (2017)

-Best Buy (BBY) has disclosed Beginning Cash Balance for 3 consecutive years, with $2.0 billion as the latest value for Q1 2017.
+Best Buy has reported Beginning Cash Balance over the past 3 years, most recently at $2.0 billion for Q1 2017.

 • Quarterly Beginning Cash Balance fell 18.75% to $2.0 billion in Q1 2017 from the year-ago period, while the trailing twelve-month figure was $2.0 billion through Jan 2017, down 18.75% year-over-year, with the annual reading at $2.0 billion for FY2017, 18.75% down from the prior year.